Derawan Islands: (7 nights) View Dive Map

-The Raja Ampat Aggressor guests will embark and disembark from Taratan.
-Once guests arrive, they will be greeted at the host hotel or airport and transfered to the yacht which will be docked 30 minutes away.
+The Raja Ampat Aggressor guests will embark and disembark from Tarakan.
+Once guests arrive, they will be greeted at the host hotel or airport and transferred to the yacht which will be docked 30 minutes away.

 The Tarakan Airport (TRK); Juwata International Airport is an airport in Tarakan, North Kalimantan, Indonesia, located on the island of Tarakan which is off the coast of Borneo.
 There are multiple daily non stop flights between Jakarta and Tarakan being serviced by Garuda Air and Lion Air.
 There are many flights connecting Tarakan with Surabaya Airport from Bali, Singapore, and Kuala Lumpur.

-• Kakaban: Kakaban is known for the non stinging jelly fish lake, located in the middle of the island and a brisk 15 minute walk.
-The non-stinging jellyfish have vacated the lake for centuries as there are known known predators.
+• Kakaban: Kakaban is known for the non-stinging jelly fish lake, located in the middle of the island and a brisk 15 minute walk.
+The non-stinging jellyfish have inhabited the lake for centuries as there are no known predators.
 The outer ring of Kakaban island offers divers a wide variety of dive sites that includes corals, large pelagic and thrilling caves.

 The most famous area is Barracuda Point which has schooling barracuda which are visited by large tuna and sharks.